My SMU School of Information Systems Interview 2017

 Reached the campus, signed in at the security, saw around 15 other people's name on the name list and went up to the waiting room.
 The waiting room is where the pre-interview assessment is conducted.
 By succession, I waited for my turn to complete the Karel question.

-The interviewer asked whether I knew that my solution didn’t work in an even sized world, I gave it a thought and realised why.
-I couldn’t think of the proper to do it, as I would require the computer to type the codes and figure whether it would work or not.
+The interviewer asked whether I knew that my solution didn't work on a even sized world, I gave it a thought and realised why.
+I couldn't think of the proper to do it, as I would require the computer to type the codes and figure whether it would work or not.

-They asked the standard interview questions like: ‘Why did I want to join IS?’, ‘Name one project you are proud of’.
+They asked the standard interview questions like: 'why did I want to join IS?', 'Name one project you are proud of.'.
 They would probably pick one project on your resume and ask you about it.
-If you are a computer student previously, that should be no challenge.
+If you are a computer student previously.
+Just my guess.

-The interviewer will vouch for more information along the way as you are sharing about yourself, so just anticipate that and answer them accordingly.
+They will vouch for more information along the way as you are sharing about yourself, so just expect that and answer them accordingly.
 At the end of it, it will be your turn to ask the questions.
-Do ask diligent questions, questions that make you stand out and not those that answers can be found on the website.
+Please ask diligent questions, questions that make you stand out, and not those that answers can be found on the website.
 For my year, a new major was launched, a good question could have been regarding about the new major, e.g. industry partnerships.

 With that, I ended my interview.